diegoib/de-zoomcamp/1_intro/notes_1.md

 - Spark
 - Serverless (AWS Lambda, Google functions)

-(To use Linux on Windows, we can use MINGW.
-It comes with Git when it is installed in Windows)
+* To use Linux on Windows, we can use `MINGW`.
+It comes with Git when it is installed in Windows.

 After downloading Docker, to run a container, just type: